szclsya/sasm/doc/config.md

 # GPG public key for this repository.
 # Put the public keys in the `keys/` folder, and provide filenames of the key files here
 keys = ["main.asc"]
-# Tags are used by external programs to identify repositories.
-Omakase doesn't use them.
+# Tags are used by external programs to identify repositories. sasm doesn't use them.
 tags = ["topic-template"]
 ```